Zarkantho/module_data/mongo-2.5.5_generated/storage/storage_layer_structure/README.md

 -------------

-## TODO: Name this group
+## Cloner And Copy Commands
-Utilities to clone entire collections and databases
+Contains various commands to copy entire collections and databases, as well as the Cloner class, which contains the actual implementation of the copy logic and can be used directly in other code.

 #### Files
 - src/mongo/db/cloner.cpp   (mongod, tools)